ChrisChinchilla/chrischinchilla.com/non-fiction.md

 ---
-title: Books
+title: Non-fiction
-layout: page
+layout: default
-categories: Chris writing books
+categories: Chris writing non-fiction
-permalink: /writing/books
+permalink: /writing/non-fiction/index.html
 ---

 If you're interested in me writing a book for you, then please [connect](/connect) with me.